RobolinkInc/doc-v3/docs/CoDroneEDU/Resources/page2.md

 ---

 ## Updating CoDrone EDU Firmware
 CoDrone EDU is always improving, so it's important to update the firmware for both the drone and the controller.
-Click **<a href="https://codrone.robolink.com/edu/updater/">here</a>** to start updating your controller's firmware.
+Click **<a target="_blank" href="https://codrone.robolink.com/edu/updater/">here</a>** to access our web updater and update your firmware directly from the browser.

 <div className="firmware-row">
   <div className="firmware_div">